Exercise is good for the body! You’ve heard this mantra for years. But that still doesn’t mean you don’t cringe at the word “exercise.”

 - Improves your ability to think, learn and make decisions.

-A final healthy living tip from Aronica: Pay attention to the amount of added sugar you consume each day.
+A final healthy living tip from Aronica: Pay attention to the amount of added sugar and preservatives you consume each day.
+Unprocessed, whole foods should fill your plate at each meal.

-Employees at Maine Veterans’ Homes recently had a wellness session on this very topic.
-Many people simply don’t realize the amount of sugar in their diet and how quickly they can exceed the recommended no more than 25 grams of added sugar in a day.
-In fact, a single blueberry muffin can contain a whopping 38 grams of sugar.
+Employees at Maine Veterans’ Homes are often invited to wellness sessions on this very topic.
+Many people simply don’t realize the amount of sugar and unnecessary additives in their diet.
+Added sugar shouldn’t exceed 24 grams (6 teaspoons) a day for women and 36 grams (9 teaspoons) a day for men.
+Did you know, a single blueberry muffin can contain a whopping 38 grams of sugar?

 Swap that blueberry muffin for a quick walk to add years to your life, and life to your years.